Fielding Graduate University

-Fielding Graduate University (previously Fielding Graduate Institute and The Fielding Institute) is a private graduate-level university in Santa Barbara, California.
+Fielding Graduate University (previously Fielding Graduate Institute and The Fielding Institute) is a private university in Santa Barbara, California, United States.
 It offers postgraduate and doctoral studies mainly in psychology, education, and organizational studies, primarily through distance education programs.

 Fielding Graduate University was founded in 1974 by Frederic M. Hudson, Hallock Hoffman, and Renata Tesch.

 Academics

 The university offers graduate-level degrees (certificate, master's, and doctoral programs) in clinical psychology, media psychology, educational leadership, organizational leadership, and human development.

-As of 2019, its School of Leadership offers accelerated PhD degrees that can be earned in as little as three years, and its School of Psychology offers a PhD in Clinical Psychology that can be earned in five or six years.
-The average (mean) time to complete a PhD program at Fielding is 7.5 years.
+As of 2019, its School of Leadership offers a Ed.D. and accelerated Ph.D. degrees that can be earned in as little as three years, and its School of Psychology offers a Ph.D. in Clinical Psychology that can be earned in five or six years.
+The average (mean) time to complete a Ph.D. program at Fielding is 7.5 years.

 The university is accredited by the WASC Senior College and University Commission (WSCUC).
-The Clinical Psychology PhD program is accredited by the American Psychological Association (APA Commission on Accreditation).
+The Clinical Psychology Ph.D. program is accredited by the American Psychological Association (APA Commission on Accreditation).